Simulator insights help Denver change its parking rules

 There are no quick fixes when it comes to housing reform.
 Determining what levers to pull is complex, but it doesn’t have to be a guessing game.
 Denver’s example highlights multi-scenario modeling as an essential source of data for leaders hoping to make effective policy changes.

-As we build partnerships with institutions in other cities and states, we are hopeful that the Housing Policy Simulator can offer helpful data to leaders considering permitting requirements, inclusionary zoning, and other policies.
+As we build partnerships with institutions in other cities and states, we are hopeful that the Housing Policy Simulator can offer helpful data to leaders considering permitting requirements, zoning reforms, and other policies.

 Header image by Vincent Yuan